 If a student becomes ill during the school day, the student should receive permission from the teacher before reporting to the school nurse.
 The nurse will decide whether or not the student should be sent home and will notify the student's parent.
-Should a student go home with a fever or vomiting, he/she is not to return to school until fever free for at least 24 hours.

-REPORT CARDS / DEFICIENCY NOTICES AND CONFERENCES
+REPORT CARDS / PROGRESS REPORTS AND CONFERENCES